FarmDyn/documentation/docs/template/herd_module.md

 ```

-The calving coefficients are defined in the *Cows* tab of the Graphical User Interface.
+The calving coefficients are defined in the *Cows* tab of the GUI.
-Here, the amount of births per lactation, living calves per birth, calf losses, and days between births can be set for the different breeds Holstein-Friesian (HF), Simmental (SI, which stands a placeholder for the individual breed defined in the GUI), and mother cows (MC).
+Here, the amount of births per lactation, living calves per birth, calf losses, and days between births can be set for the different breeds Holstein-Friesian (HF), Simmental (SI, which stands a placeholder for the individual breed defined in the GUI), and mother cows.
 The values are stored in the parameter ```p_calvAttr```.

-The amount of calves that are born in a given month is derived from the information enetered in the GUI with the help of an entropy estimator.
+The amount of calves that are born in a given month is derived from the information entered in the GUI with the help of an entropy estimator.
 For the sake of simplicity, but without loss of generality, it is assumed that birth is equally likely in the two months surrounding the average calving interval.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/coeffgen/ini_herds.gms GAMS /set curCycleLength/ /NLP;/)
 ```GAMS